![]() |

 When we moved up to the full frame bodies, I got rid of my Sigma 17-35mm lens because it was one of the cropped sensor only lenses.
 The Canon version is amazing and I can see why it's the lens you see on most photojournalists cameras.
 The lens produces stunning images without bending the edges, blurring the corners and does so with silent bliss.
 The motors are lightening fast and tack sharp.
 With its f/2.8 capabilities, you can shoot in very low light and still have the lens grab onto the focus very fast.

 Canon 28-300 f/3.5-5.5L IS USM For traveling, this is one of those lenses we seem to use the most.
 From it's wide angle capabilities on one end, to being able to zoom out with the flick of a wrist, this is a 'Do All' lens.
 We tend to use this lens the most and argue over who gets to keep it on their camera body.
 It's not nearly as fast as the 70-200 f/2.8, so it's usually just used for outdoor photography in good lighting situations.
 If Canon made this lens in a f/2.8 model, we would probably own two of them and not need anything else.
 Our only gripe is the weight of this lens.
 It is quite heavy and can become uncomfortable while carrying on long hikes or times when you have to hold it for extended periods.
 If you get this, make sure to have a comfortable and sturdy foam strap on your camera.
 One other complaint with this lens is the push/pull type of zoom it has.
 In order to zoom from its widest setting at 28mm, you must pull the lens which extends its length considerably.
 This means you usually have to pull your eye away from the eyecup which can sometimes result in you missing your shot.
 There is a ring you tighten to keep the lens from sliding open if you're hiking or carrying the lens, so if a subject approaches and you need to get the camera up and in the ready position in a fast matter, this can be a bit of time delay before you're ready to shoot.
 I guess I'm just spoiled with the ultra smooth zoom of the 70-200 and complaining a bit.
 This is a great lens when you're hiking or want to travel light.
 It has plenty of wide angle capabilities and enough zoom to get you onto your subject for anything but those real long range objects.
 It's not the best for low light, but it does its job when trying to go light weight and be inconspicuous.
 We'd love to be able to afford the Canon version of this lens, but the Sigma has performed fantastically for us for years now.
 This is our Wide to Semi-Telephoto lens we use for all indoor work.
 It is great in low light and Macro situations and has taken a beating over the past few years.
 With a 82mm front element, this lens is big, but not overly heavy.
 It feels comfortable on the camera and zooms easily with a twist of the zoom ring.
 This is also a lens that will change in length with the amount of zoom you set it at.
 It's not as hard to zoom as the 28-300 which is a push/pull type zoom, but it will change the length of the lens when zooming just so you know if you're considering purchasing one.
 At one point it stopped focusing for us for no reason at all?
 We sent it back to Sigma and a week later had it back working flawlessly at no cost to us with no questions asked.
 Thanks Sigma!
+This small lens is one of our favorites.
+It will turn any ordinary picture into a really different shot.
+It is the best for wide Panoramas, and with its low light capabilities of a fixed aperture setting of f/2.8, it can be used almost anywhere.
+One thing you have to remember is how much it can distort the picture.
+This can be a fun lens with the kids or when trying to get a different look out of a boring picture.

 This is a picture taken with the